Policy Fellowship FAQ

 Frequently Asked Questions

 The Policy Fellowship program matches decision-makers and faculty with complementary interests for dialogue and knowledge exchange.
+The program is offered either fully virtually or in a hybrid format 3 times per year.

 Learn more about the Fellowship by reading the FAQ below!